 Always tie your lines to something solid, on both the dock and the boat.
 On the dock, it depends on the type of dock you are tying up to, but usually you are using a cleat (those are the horn or t-shaped metal pieces you might see on the dock and on your boat.
 On the boat, tie your lines to areas with high structural integrity.
 The rail tends to be a bad idea.

 Learn to tie a proper cleat hitch.
 Keep it simple, with only three turns.
-Extra turns don't help your boat stay tied and make untying it a lot more difficult.
+Extra turns don't help your boat stay tied and make untying a lot more difficult.
 Tying to a piling is slightly more challenging.
 Learn to tie a clove hitch or make a loop on the end of your line.
 Some lines come with loops.

-Use the smallest number of lines you can.
 You should always have a stern or a bow line and at least one spring line - a line secured to the center of the boat.
 The configuration depends on your boat and the dock.
 It becomes easier once you know your boat.
 Too many lines reduces the freedom for your boat to move up and down and puts greater stress on your hull.
 Larger boats may need more lines and you may need to add an extra line if it is particularly windy.

 - Make sure your docking lines are secured to the boat.
 Depending on the design of the boat, you may have been able to just wrap them around the cleat and can unwrap them.
 Never pull into dock with your lines still wrapped or, worse, not anywhere close to the cleat.